vingerha/gtfs2/README.md

 # GTFS2 for Static and RealTime Public transport status collecting
 This is an adaptation of the GTFS integration in HomeAssistant Core, enhancements:
 - configuration via the GUI, no configuration.yaml needed
-- Uses selected route to further select start/end stops
+- Uses a route to further select start/end stops
 - Shows next 10 departures on the same stretch start/end , including alternative transport lines if applicable
 - allows to load/update/delete datasources in gtfs2 folder from the GUI
 - Option to add gtfs realtime source/url
 - Option to add gtfs realtime vehicle location source/url, generates geojson file which can be used for tracking vehicle on map card
+- Option to add gtfs realtime alerts source/url
-- A service to update the GTFS datasource, e.g. for calling the service via automation
+- A service to update the GTFS static datasource, e.g. for calling the service via automation
 - translations: English and French

-## Difference with GTFS HA core (outside of GUI setup)
-Core GTFS uses start + stop, it then determines every option between them and provides the next best option, regardless of the line/route
-- Pro: you receive the first applicable departure time and just have to check the type of transport (bus/tram/etc.)
-- Con: you have to know exactly which start and stop you want and in the proper direction.
-Noting that the same stops exist with different ID for different routes/trips/directions

-***Solution/workaround in GTFS2***: attribute added: next_departure_line shows all next departues with their line/means-of-transport.
-So even if you select a route first and then two stops, the attibutes will still show alternatives between those 2 stops, if applicable.

 ## Updates
+v0.2.0, enhancements
+- split out Trains to avoid having to use all start/stop ID, by selecting connecting cities (manual entry)
+- improve query performance
+- resolve issue with 'hanging' pop-up when loading/extracting zip file

+v0.1.9, Finetuning
+- reduce log-spamming messages

+v0.1.8 Add gtfs alerts handling

 v0.1.6, stabilizing
 - realtime vehile tracking with geojson output